python/cpython/Doc/using/windows.rst

 As specified in :pep:`11`, a Python release only supports a Windows platform while Microsoft considers the platform under extended support.
-This means that Python |version| supports Windows Vista and newer.
+This means that Python |version| supports Windows 7 and newer.
+If you require Windows Vista support then please install Python 3.6.
 If you require Windows XP support then please install Python 3.4.

 Installation Steps